khudgins/documentation/about/about.rst

    <as the compilation occurs>

-   Output written on enStratus-SaaS.pdf (306 pages, 10405823 bytes).
+   Output written on Enstratius-SaaS.pdf (306 pages, 10405823 bytes).
-   Transcript written on enStratus-SaaS.log. pdflatex finished; the PDF files are in _build/latex.
+   Transcript written on Enstratius-SaaS.log. pdflatex finished; the PDF files are in _build/latex.

-The resulting PDF will be located in ``_build/latex/enStratus-SaaS.pdf``
+The resulting PDF will be located in ``_build/latex/Enstratius-SaaS.pdf``